NTakit/N_Mgmt/README.md

     - More options are available
   - Corrections are made for french typography when editing as article : non-breaking space before [?;:!] and between «  » -> This auto-correction should be made optionnal for non-french users
+  - Plain text edition has been made available in case the user doesn't want to include/use other editors
   - …